Feb 19, 2015 08:00AM

 At the same time, though, most every rural family now has someone close to them living in Omaha.
-And it’s hard not to love an Omahan when they’re your son or
+And it’s hard not to love an Omahan when they’re your son or daughter, he says.

 What Omaha needs will continue to be different for what Cozad and Kimball needs.
 Urban and rural legislators will always wrestle in Lincoln.
 But perhaps Omaha folks could try a little harder to get to know Nebraska outside of Omaha.
 And maybe keep the Golden Rule in mind when you meet a Falls City kid: Do unto him as you would have that guy from the East Village do unto you.